songyy0415/epsilon/poincare/doc/tree.md

   The range `MathematicalConstant` is included in the range `Number`.
   </details>

-- If you want to know if your tree is a scalar, matrix, boolean, point or unit, use `Dimension::Get(tree)`.
-- You can have list of any dimension listed above, you can check the list length with `Dimension::ListLength(tree)`.
+- If you want to know the dimension of your expression (scalar, matrix, boolean, point or unit) use `Dimension::Get(tree)`.
+You can have a list of any dimension listed above, and you can check the list length with `Dimension::ListLength(tree)`.

 ## How to walk through a Tree ?